SearchBlox for Opensearch Server

 <opensearch-installation-path>/

 Note: Follow the prompts to specify details for your organization.
-Together, these details form the distinguished name (DN) of your CA.
+You'll be prompted for:

 -